Alfa Laval industrial oil centrifuge

 Cutting Oil

 A wide variety of industries use cutting oil for various metal-forming applications.
 This oil picks up solid metal particles during processing.
 It is essential to remove these particles from the oil for its reuse.
-An oil centrifuge can separate 0.5-micron metal particles from the oil, thus making the oil reusable and reducing replacement costs.

 Costs